 Egypt did both under President Hosni Mubarak, who ruled for 30 years before being ousted last year during the Arab Spring revolutions that swept the Middle East.
 Executives for Marriott plan to join a trade delegation to Egypt this week to see if those policies will change under the newly elected President Mohamed Mursi, whose Muslim faith generally shuns alcohol.

 “We’re hoping to learn from the minister of tourism what his strategy is for tourism,” Alex Kyriakidis, president and managing director of Bethesda, Maryland-based Marriott’s Middle East & Africa business, said in a phone interview.
 The trip provides an opportunity for learning about “the strategy for the new government in industry,” he said.

 Kyriakidis will be among more than 100 executives from 49 U.S. companies including Exxon Mobil Corp.
-(XOM), Microsoft Corp.
-(MSFT), Morgan Stanley (MS) and Pfizer Inc. (PFE) scheduled to participate in what the U.S. Chamber of Commerce said is its largest business delegation ever to visit Egypt.
+(XOM:US), Microsoft Corp.
+(MSFT:US), Morgan Stanley (MS:US) and Pfizer Inc. (PFE:US) scheduled to participate in what the U.S. Chamber of Commerce said is its largest business delegation ever to visit Egypt.
 The Washington-based industry group and its affiliate, the U.S.-Egypt Business Council, are leading the Sept.
 8-11 trip.